Reading Time: 5 minutes

 Types of Sentence Structures

-Types of sentences and their syntax modes include simple sentences, compound sentences, complex sentences, and compound-complex sentences.
+Types of sentences and their syntax modes include simple, compound, complex, and compound-complex sentences.
 Compound sentences are two simple sentences joined by a conjunction.
 Complex sentences have dependent clauses, and compound-complex sentences have both types included.

 Syntax Variations and Distinctions

-Syntax has changed some over the development of English through the centuries.
+Syntax has changed somewhat over the development of English through the centuries.
 And not all people speak English in the same way.
 Social dialects learned by people with common backgrounds—such as a social class, profession, age group, or ethnic group—also may influence the speakers’ syntax.
-Think of the differences between teenagers’ slang and more fluid word order and grammar vs. research scientists’ technical vocabulary and manner of speaking to each other.
-Social dialects are also called “social varieties.”
+Consider the differences between teenagers’ slang and more fluid word order and grammar vs. research scientists’ technical vocabulary and manner of speaking to each other.
+Social dialects are also called “social varieties”.

 Beyond Syntax